 Earth Loses One Smart Lady

-This photo of my mother was taken seven years ago, when she was 80.
-It hasn't been manipulated or retouched -- that's the way she looked at 80 -- eyes full of intelligence and spirit; complexion still like a bowl of cream; a body as fit as eight decades would allow it to be, thanks to daily swims and an energetic, can-do approach to life.
-The photo was a publicity shot for the back cover of one of her books -- each one a romance, published after her 80th birthday.
+This photo of my mother was taken when she was 80.
+It wasn't retouched -- that's the way she looked at 80 -- eyes full of intelligence and spirit; complexion still like a bowl of cream; a body as fit as eight decades would allow it to be, thanks to daily swims and an energetic, can-do approach to life.
+The photo was a publicity shot for the back cover of one of her books -- each one a romance novel, published after her 80th birthday.
 You haven't lived until you've read one of your mother's love scenes, but as she said at the time, "I wasn't born old, you know."

 As her body began to shut down and the hospice nurse rounded us up for the final farewell, we began to sing every song we could dredge up from a lifetime of harmonizing over dishes and family road trips.
 Although she had been unable to communicate for several days, her color improved and she began to breathe a little faster as we found the harmony on Somewhere Over the Rainbow and the beat on a medley from The Unsinkable Molly Brown, leading the nurse to speculate that Mom was trying to sing along with us.
 I said, "It was probably because she noticed I was flat on the high note -- and that will just never do."
 We all laughed at this acknowledgment of her commitment to vocal perfection, but decided to chill with the stirring renditions of show tunes and focus on slightly more sedate selections.